 Again, always listen to your body.
 When in doubt, listen to your body.
 Your body is the best guide.
 And remember that your body is not the disordered eating or the condition thoughts from diet culture and conditioning and trauma and control and all those things.
 Your body is different.
 So listen to your body, the subtle guide that's trying to fight for your survival.
 Don't underestimate the voice of your body.

-I hope that this video has helped you in some way and big thanks to Maria for letting me share her story with you guys!
+I hope that this video has helped you somehow, and big thanks to Maria for letting me share her story with you guys!

-I hope that your recovery is going good!
+I hope that your recovery is going well!

 xx Kayla Rose